Health & STEM Pathways

 - Tailored opportunities to pursue an area of interest through STEM inquiry projects

 - A focus on academic excellence.

-Registrations for the Health and Sciences (STEM) Pathways Program are completed via the Adelaide Botanic High School website, accessible from late January to the beginning of March.
+Registrations for the Health and Sciences (STEM) Pathways Program are completed via the Adelaide Botanic High School website, accessible from early January to mid February.
 As part of the registration process, the student must:

 - Provide a written component and a copy of their school report.

 - Provide a short 30-second video of the student talking about their personal interest in STEM.